benjimin/pywebcorp/README.md

 differentiates from previous urllibs in support for connection reuse (which is particularly appropriate to NTLM because the handshake is once per usable connection).
 All urllibs employ httplib.

+The relevent existing libraries (requests-ntlm, ntlmpool, ..) all rely on python-ntlm (or a fork thereof).
+Note that python-ntlm is LGPL, and appears to include a python reimplementation of cryptography algorithms.